Trump’s Day 1 promises are ambitious – and controversial

 Earlier, Mr. Trump named his campaign manager, Susie Wiles, as White House chief of staff.
 Ms. Wiles will be the first woman to hold that position, and is a highly regarded political strategist – but has never worked in government.

 Mr. Trump is said to respect Ms. Wiles in a way that he didn’t respect the four people who cycled through that post his first term.
 Part of her job will be to instill order in the Oval Office, preventing people from coming and going at will, something that didn’t happen in the first Trump term.
-But it’s unclear that she’ll be able to steer Mr. Trump away from doing things that may be ill-advised or unconstitutional.
+But it’s unclear if she’ll be able to steer Mr. Trump away from doing things that may be ill-advised or unconstitutional.

-“Has he found somebody who can rattle the cage and say, ‘Look, you can’t do this, it will hurt the country, it’s wasteful?’” says Paul Light, an expert on governance at New York University.
+“Has he found somebody who can rattle the cage and say, ‘Look, you can’t do this – it will hurt the country; it’s wasteful’?” says Paul Light, an expert on governance at New York University.
 He has his doubts.

 The most disruptive initiative in Trump 2.0 might be his plan to shut down the U.S.-Mexico border on Day 1 and launch the biggest deportation of unauthorized migrants in U.S. history.
 Initial plans reportedly include a declaration of national emergency that would allow use of Pentagon funds to pay for the effort, including detention on military bases and deportation costs.

 The operation could target up to 20 million people, according to the Trump team, with a goal of deporting a million people a year.
-The plan is to focus first on migrants who have committed crimes beyond entering the U.S. illegally, or who pose a national security threat.
-But in an interview on CBS' “60 Minutes” last month, Mr. Homan made clear that the deportation initiative wouldn’t end there.
+The plan is to focus first on migrants who have committed crimes beyond entering the United States illegally, or who pose a national security threat.
+But in an interview on CBS’ “60 Minutes” last month, Mr. Homan made clear that the deportation initiative wouldn’t end there.

 “It will be targeted arrests,” Mr. Homan said, not mass sweeps of neighborhoods.
 But when asked about a return of the family separations of the first Trump term, he didn’t rule it out.
-An undocumented migrant who has a child in the U.S. “has created that crisis.”
+An unauthorized migrant who has a child in the U.S. “has created that crisis.”

 The initiative would require a significant increase in trained personnel and, according to the liberal American Immigration Council, could cost tens of billions of dollars a year.
 It could also have a significant impact on the economy, as workers in service industries and agriculture are detained and expelled.
 But the Trump transition team says the election gives him a mandate to act.